 Student progress is monitored closely through regular assessment and observations by staff to identify any possible areas of need.
-Parents/carers and young people themselves can raise concerns with teachers or other members of staff at any time, or approach the SENCo directly.
-If necessary, the SENCo and parents/carers will agree to refer learners for more specialist screening and intervention from external agencies, e.g. from the Speech and Language Service, or the Educational Psychologist.
+Parents/carers and young people themselves can raise concerns with teachers or other members of staff at any time, or approach the SENDCo directly.
+If necessary, the SENDCo and parents/carers will agree to refer learners for more specialist screening and intervention from external agencies, e.g. from the Speech and Language Service, or the Educational Psychologist.
+Key pastoral staff (Heads of Houses) can also refer to the school's weekly Inclusion panel if they have concerns that a child is failing to thrive and may have a Special Educational Need that requires assessment.

 The school and college maintain an up-to-date SEND Register, which is reviewed, at least termly.
-Young people are removed from the SEND Register if they no longer fit into the definition given within the SEND Code of Practice 2014, and if their needs can be met through differentiation within the classroom.
-They remain on the school's Additional Needs Register, which is fully accessible for all staff to refer to for further information about individuals.
+Young people are removed from the SEND Register if they no longer fit into the definition given within the SEND Code of Practice 2014, and if their needs can be met through inclusive, adaptive teaching within the classroom.
+They remain on the school's Additional Needs Register, fo monitoring purposes, which is fully accessible for all staff to refer to for further information about individuals.
+SEND information for individuals is also accessible through Class Charts, the school's main information management system.